-Upstate Medical University’s Global Health Institute is looking for volunteers for its biggest ever clinical trial, the results of which could help Pfizer develop a vaccine for one of the most common health care associated infections.
+Upstate Medical University’s Global Health Institute is seeking volunteers for its largest-ever clinical trial, the results of which could help Pfizer develop a vaccine for one of the most common healthcare-associated infections.

-C.diff is a contagious bacteria commonly found in a health care setting.
-It attacks the digestive system and can cause hospitalizations and even death.
+Clostridioides difficile, commonly known as C. diff, is a contagious bacteria commonly found in a healthcare setting.
+It attacks the digestive system and can lead to hospitalizations and even death.
 Dr. Stephen Thomas, director of the institute, said he sees it a lot in central New York because it happens most commonly in people over 65.

 Thomas said if the study is successful, it would be a major public health achievement.